• Home

 Free Patterns

 Welcome to my free patterns page!
 All patterns posted here are only available for free for a limited time.
-Right now, you can find the summer mouse pattern here.
 Once a pattern is removed from this page, it won’t be accessible here anymore - however, some may become paid patterns.

 For more free patterns visit my blog, stay in the loop: